 A piece of seed corn takes so many "heat units" to mature into the corn that is harvested.
 From the time the kernel is planted, Josh keeps a running record of the high and low for each day.
 He plugs the highs and lows into a formula: high - low / 2 - 50 = the daily heat unit.
 He keeps a running total of the heat units acquired throughout the growing season.
 It takes approximately 2500-2600 heat units for corn to go from being dropped in the ground to being mature and ready for harvest.
 From this amount, he can determine at what stage the corn is entering or finishing.

-Here's an example of his records, a picture of this year's chart so far into the year.
+Josh has always loved farming and weather.
+This is an interesting way to combine the two.
+Here's an example of his records, a picture of this year's chart so far into the year. |

 2020: 550.5